34-Year-Old Safety – Free Agent

 DeAngelo Hall Contract Information:

-Signed a one-year deal with Washington in April of 2013.
+Signed a four-year deal with the Redskins in February of 2014.

-Hall (hip/back) is probable for Sunday's game against Kansas City, the Washington Post reports.
+Hall (knee) is active for Sunday's tilt against the Saints.

 To instantly reveal our fantasy analysis of every player – including DeAngelo Hall – simply subscribe now.